shanikasaudhan143/words-freq-analyser/README.md

-Word Frequency Analyzer
+**Word Frequency Analyzer**
 This project is a Word Frequency Analyzer built with a React frontend and an Express backend.
 It fetches webpage content from a given URL, processes the visible text to calculate word frequency, and displays the top 'N' most frequent words in a table.

-Features
+**Features**
-Accepts a URL and the number of top frequent words (N) as inputs.
+-> Accepts a URL and the number of top frequent words (N) as inputs.
-Retrieves visible content from the provided webpage URL.
+-> Retrieves visible content from the provided webpage URL.
-Calculates the frequency of each word and displays the top 'N' most frequent words.
+-> Calculates the frequency of each word and displays the top 'N' most frequent words.
-User-friendly interface with responsive design.
+-> User-friendly interface with responsive design.

-Technologies Used
+**Technologies Used**
 Frontend: React, Axios, CSS
 Backend: Express.js, Puppeteer, CORS
 Package Manager: npm